Netflix Says People Have Similar Taste All Over The World

 “We find that to be greater and greater nonsense, and we are disproving it every day,” Yellin said.

-“A big part of personalisation is finding taste communities globally,” Yellin said.
+“A big part of personalization is finding taste communities globally,” Yellin said.

 Maybe Netflix should launch a dating service.
 They already have a creepy amount of info on your taste, along with the taste of all your exes with whom you've ever shared your password, and all their exes that have ever gotten them to log into their smart TVs with your password.
 Insane.
 Anyways, just a thought.